 One can surf, dive, snorkel or just have a blissful time with their better half – just like I did!
-There is no better word than “Sukoon” for this place that is so peaceful and makes you wonder about God’s beautiful creations!
+There is no better word than “Sukoon” for this place.
+It is so peaceful and makes you wonder about God’s beautiful creations!

-If you want to make the most of your trip to Lembongan Island, read about things to do in detail.
+If you want to make the most of your trip to this stunning island destination, read about things to do in Lembongan Island.

 There is a wide array of accommodation options for visitors in Lembongan Island.
 The best ones are Villa Voyage, Lembongan Beach Club and Resort, The Ocean Sunset Villa, and Opera Villa.